 - Own up to yourself: Might sound silly to some, but mirror talk back to yourself your story.
 Tell it back to yourself and you will be surprised how many tears you might cry by just talking to yourself about your story and also discover how much you bottled inside.

-- Take it God in prayer: If you are not ready to fully own your story to family or friends then good news is that our God who is ever so listening would want to hear from you.
+- Take it to God in prayer: If you are not ready to fully own your story to family or friends then good news is that our God who is ever so listening would want to hear from you.
 Tell him your story, all the good, bad and the ugly.
 Yes, he knows, but you being able to say it is for your healing.

 - Share your story with a trusted family or friend: Baby steps, just because you are owning up to your story, it doesn’t mean you stand in a church or go live on social channel to just speak on things that could use some wise words, warmth, encouragement and direction.
 Speak to your close knit and leave nothing out.